VBukowsky81/EmployeeDatabaseApp/README.md

 Here I present a pretty decent web application I have quickly built for demonstration.
 I will publish it shortly on my Azure and provide the link.

 So this app has few things.
 First, a page on all the major HTML elements, often involved in front-end development.
-Kinda gives a break down of all the important HTML elements.
+Gives a break down of all the important HTML elements.
-Next part, Effects page, goes into CSS, and clever JS tricks you can play, to create cool graphics and effects.
-As well as general CSS.
-Last part has a Azure SQL-hosted mock employee database, with ability to add, delete employees, modify their details, etc. And search ability.
+Next part, Effects page, goes into CSS, what it is about, and how it works in general, etc. Last part has a Azure SQL-hosted mock employee database, with ability to add, delete employees, modify their details, etc. And search ability.

 Authentication implemented, and also Google provider implemented.